The Babysitter’s Coven by Kate Williams

 Image is a book cover for The Midnight Library by Matt Haig.
 It shows a woman highlighted in orange entering what looks to be airplane windows.
 The airplane windows show different sceneries.

 While at a friend’s cabin this past weekend, I finished The Midnight Library by Matt Haig.
 This book had been on my Goodreads to-be-read shelf for years.
-It’s highly rated with an average 4.0 star rating from other readers.
+It’s highly rated with an average 4.0-star rating from other readers.
 I am in the minority because while I’m glad I read this, I didn’t love it.
-I had expectations of what I wanted this book to be and those expectations let me down.
+I had expectations of what I wanted this book to be, and those expectations let me down.
 Instead of writing a traditional book review, I wanted to expand upon some of the themes that were brought up in The Midnight Library.

 The Midnight Library centers on Nora Seed.
-Nora is depressed and after a series of events, she’s committed to ending her life.
+Nora is depressed, and after a series of events, she’s committed to ending her life.
 Nora is suddenly transported to a library where each book within the library represents a different life path for her.
 For every book she picks up, she sees how her life is different.
 In one book, she’s an Olympic swimmer.
 In another, she’s a glaciologist in the Arctic.
 If Nora is unhappy, she is pulled out of the book and back to the library.
 With Nora’s reality coming to fruition, Nora must figure out what she wants before it’s too late.

 I thought long and hard about this.
 If I ended up at The Midnight Library, I would not want to view other versions of my life.
 I am happy with my life.
-I have an amazing husband, I have several hobbies I balance, and I find joy in simple things like exercising regularly or playing video games.
+I have an amazing husband, several hobbies I balance, and I find joy in simple things like exercising regularly or playing video games.
 I have a good group of friends from different social circles.
-I have had several opportunities to travel to bucket list places which I feel fortunate to have been able to do.
-I don’t think there is such a thing as the perfect life and I wouldn’t trade my life or experiences for anything else.
+I have had several opportunities to travel to bucket list places, which I feel fortunate to have been able to do.
+I don’t think there is such a thing as the perfect life, and I wouldn’t trade my life or experiences for anything else.

-I am glad I read The Midnight Library even though I didn’t love the book.
+I am glad I read The Midnight Library, even though I didn’t love the book.
 This book made me think and reflect on my own life based on what Nora learned about hers.
-I wouldn’t change anything in my life and it makes me appreciate every memory, hardship, and moment I won’t take for granted.
+I wouldn’t change anything in my life, and it makes me appreciate every memory, hardship, and moment I won’t take for granted.

 Libraries, Dice, and Faeries – July TBR